Starc five-for trumps Boult hat-trick as Australia beat New Zealand

 Australia, who had already secured a place in the semi-finals, remain on top with 14 points from eight matches, three points ahead of India who have played six.

+"What we needed was one major 100-plus partnership where we could soak up some pressure and turn the momentum our way," New Zealand captain Kane Williamson said.

+"It wasn't to be today.
+We have to pick ourselves up and move on."

-Earlier, Aaron Finch's decision to bat first appeared to backfire as Boult dismissed the in-form Australia captain in the fifth over.
+Earlier, Finch's decision to bat first appeared to backfire as Boult dismissed the in-form opener in the fifth over.

 The champions lost four more wickets before reaching 100 but it could easily have been worse if Martin Guptill had not spilled Khawaja in the slips when the batsman was yet to open his account.